Created on 1 January 2022, the new ‘University of Lille’ institution brings together renowned faculties, institutes and schools.

 The University of Lille is made up of two types of member:

-- member institutions (ENSAIT, ENSAPL, ESJ Lille and Sciences Po Lille), which remain separate legal entities and, as such, retain a number of important prerogatives ensuring their autonomy and the continuity of their brand.
+- academic units and schools, and the member institutions (ENSAIT, ENSAPL, ESJ Lille and Sciences Po Lille), which remain separate legal entities and, as such, retain a number of important prerogatives ensuring their autonomy and the continuity of their brand.

 A university for global transitions